gymrek-lab/personal-genomics-textbook/ancestry/popgen/mutations.md

 Note, there are many other interesting ways genomes can vary that we will only consider later on.
 These include:

-* *Indels*, or insertions or deletions of 1 or more nucleotide.
+* *Indels*, or insertions or deletions of 1 or more bp.
 * *Structural variants*, which can involve rearrangements or insertions or deletions of large (>1kb) chunks of the genome.
 * *Tandem repeats*, which consist of repeated sequences in tandem.
 These regions often vary in copy number of the repeat across individuals
 * *Copy number variants*, similar to tandem repeats but usually longer.
 These regions also frequently vary in copy number.